aergoio/aergo/README.md

 * Various Smart Contract Examples
   * Provide some standard smart contracts
 * TestNet
-  * Launch the Test Network to provide network for community and experment
+  * Launch the Test Network to provide network for community and experiment
   * We provide https://aergoscan.io.

 ### 1st: Aergo Alpha (31, Oct, 2018)